Harmoney challenges the big banks with marketplace lending

 — Andrew Cathie, Chief Data Scientist, Harmoney

-Improving the efficiency of credit applications
+Improving the efficiency of credit risk modeling

 While Harmoney is creating short-term disruption, it is planning for long-term success.
 Effective risk management is critical to this success.

-Traditional lenders, such as the banks, assess risk of default by asking prospective borrowers a list of questions.
+Traditional lenders, such as the banks, assess credit default risks by asking prospective borrowers a list of questions.
 The fact is, the longer the list of questions a prospective borrower must answer, the higher the drop-out rate.
 So, assessing risk this way introduces a different risk — driving away prospects who refuse to waste their time answering questions they see as needless but who represent good business opportunities because they have low propensity to default.